Why Is Night Vision Green?

 Night vision technology was invented to help amplify our ability to see at night, and as such, the inventors had to come up with a way to capture what little light there is in darkness and amplify it enough for us to see.

-Here is a quick look at how night vision goggles work:
+Here is a quick look at how night vision binoculars work:

 - Dim light from the night enters the front lens: This light has particles of all colors called photons.